 Prep Work Before Cooking

-Season the flour with salt, pepper, garlic powder, and paprika in a large plate.
-Dredge the chicken breasts on both sides into the seasoned flour and dust off any extra flour. [photo 1]
+Season the flour with salt, black pepper, garlic powder, and paprika in a shallow bowl.
+Whisk together until the spices are combined in the flour.
+Dip chicken breasts on both sides into the seasoned flour and dust off any extra flour.
+Ensure to get flour on all sides of the chicken breast. [photo 1]

 Sear the chicken for 3-4 minutes on each side until golden brown.
-The chicken should read 165°F with an instant-read thermometer.
-Remove the tender chicken breast from the pan and set it aside on a plate.
+The chicken should have an internal temperature of 165°F with an instant-read thermometer.
+Remove the cooked chicken breast from the pan and set it aside on a plate.

-Once the wine has cooked down, add the chicken broth and lemon juice .
+Once the wine has cooked down, add the chicken broth and lemon juice.
 Cook together and let the sauce continue to simmer for another 3 minutes.
+This sauce cooks quickly, so you do not need 15-20 minutes of simmering time with this recipe.

-Lower the heat to medium-low, and add the heavy cream and butter to the sauce.
-Season with salt and pepper to taste, and return the chicken to the creamy sauce in the pan. [photo 4]
+Lower the heat to medium-low, and add the heavy cream and a tablespoon of butter to the sauce.
+Season with kosher salt and pepper to taste, and place chicken pieces into the creamy sauce in the pan. [photo 4]

 Do not rush the wine: If you don’t let the wine simmer long enough, you will find that your sauce will taste a little bit off, like raw wine.
-While drinking wine like that is great, it isn’t the best for a sauce.
+This will taste overly acidic and will throw the balance of the sauce off.

 Shake off excess flour: When dredging the chicken with the flour, shake it gently to remove any excess.
 This prevents the sauce from becoming too thick or gummy.

-Balance the flavors: If the sauce is too sour, you can balance the flavors by adding a pinch of sugar or a drizzle of honey.
-Start with a small amount and adjust to taste.
+Balance the flavors: If the sauce is too sour, you can balance the lemon flavor by adding a pinch of sugar or a drizzle of honey.

-Before storing leftover chicken limone, allow it to cool to room temperature before refrigerating.
+When storing leftover chicken, allow it to cool to room temperature before refrigerating.
 This will help avoid any food safety issues.

 Leftovers can be stored in an airtight container.
-Glass containers with tight-fitting lids work well to maintain freshness.
 Store leftovers in the refrigerator for 2-3 days.

 The best way to reheat leftover chicken is in a skillet on the stove, over medium heat.
-If the sauce has thickened up, you can add a splash of chicken broth to the skillet.
+If the sauce has become too thick, you can add a splash of chicken broth to the skillet.

 Ingredients